Best Books for 3 Year Olds: 50+ Must-Read Picks to Spark a Love of Reading

 This story shows a little critter wanting to do everything by himself but also learning when it’s okay to ask for help.
 It perfectly connects with the minds of many 3-year-olds who like doing things on their own.
 It helps kids feel confident and learn to solve simple problems while understanding their limits, making it great for toddlers learning their independence, especially during potty training.

-13. I Can Do It Myself by Emily Perl Kingsley
+37. I Can Do It Myself by Emily Perl Kingsley

 A child tries to do different things on their own in this book, but learns it’s okay to ask for help sometimes.
 This book encourages kids to be independent while understanding that getting support from parents is also okay.
 It builds confidence and helps children feel proud as they learn to do new things.

-Bedtime and Calming Books
+Bedtime & Calming Stories

-21. Little Owl’s Night by Divya Srinivasan
+40. Little Owl’s Night by Divya Srinivasan

 This book follows a curious little owl exploring the quiet forest at night, meeting gentle animals along the way.
 This calming story helps kids learn words about night and animals and is perfect for children afraid of the dark or having trouble with bedtime.

-22. Time for Bed by Mem Fox
+41. Time for Bed by Mem Fox

 A sweet, rhyming story that gently guides animals and children to sleep.
 It creates a soothing bedtime routine with fun animal characters and rhythmic words.
 This book is ideal for kids who struggle to settle down at night and who love animals.